zyliutw/Password-based-Authenticated-Key-Exchange-from-Lattices/README.md

 # Password-based Authenticated Key Exchange from Lattices

 ## Introduction
-This project implements the protocol based on paper : Password-based Authenticated Key Exchange from Lattices for Client/Server Model, Futuretech, 2017
+This project implements the protocol based on paper : Password-based Authenticated Key Exchange from Lattices for Client/Server Model, CISC, 2017

 ## Project Structure
 ```